 Kangaroo Petting Zoo

-Admission to the Kangaroo Petting Zoo is 5 Kernels per person, or included with your Bought the Farm Admission!
+Admission to the Kangaroo Petting Zoo is included with General Admission!

-Please note children under 12 must be accompanied by an adult (with Bought the Farm Admission or Kernels) in the Kangaroo Petting Zoo.
+Please note all children under 12 must be accompanied by an adult in the Kangaroo Petting Zoo.

 For the safety and comfort of both customers and petting zoo animals, the Kangaroo Petting Zoo closes at 7pm for all evening events.